seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 It shall not cumber long your majesty.

 **KING EDWARD**
-A kind and voluntary gift thou proferest,
+A kind and voluntary gift thou profferest,
 That I was forward to have begged of thee.
 But, O thou world, great nurse of flattery,
 Why dost thou tip men's tongues with golden words,